THWiseman/EasyAnimator/resources/README.txt

 changeLog of the Shape passed to it, and creates a String describing each element in its changeLog, formatted in SVG.
 The end result of these three helper methods is a String that when written to a document and subsequently opened in a web browser, produces a working SVG animation.

-Controller README:
-We made no changes to the model or views submitted in the previous assignment.

-Our controller 'PlaybackController' is constructed with a model and an initial ticks-per-second speed.
-It will then launch its own custom view 'PlaybackView' that was designed for this implementation.

-The PlaybackView is very similar to the old 'SwingView' that was created for the last assignment.
-It is constructed with a model.
-It creates a custom JFrame that has a Jpanel that is capable of displaying the animation.
-In this implementation, the JFrame also includes buttons for each function (both required and extra credit) in the controller (Play, pause, faster, slower, reset, loop, save file, load file, add shape, add motion, and remove shape).
-Each button is hooked up to the same action listener in the controller, but will pass the action listener a different string depending on its identity.
-The controller works by listening for the action commands from all the buttons, and then calling its appropriate method whenever that button is pressed.

-The controller is what contains the timer that controls the animation (rather than the view, like last time).
-The controller is capable of affecting both the model and the view.
-It generally works by constructing a view, and then telling the view to update on every tick of the timer.
-While every controller method is unique, they all tend to work by either affecting the timer in some way or changing the model and reconstructing parts of the vew with that updated model.
-In this implementation, the controller is capable of launching custom built JPanes to gather and verify user input for the extra-credit functionality.